MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 # Alternate methods to distribute extensions

-If you are a developer who wants to distribute extensions as part of the installation process for other software, or a network admin that wants to distribute extensions throughout their organization, Microsoft Edge supports installation on Windows using the Windows registry.
+If you are a developer who wants to distribute extensions as part of the installation process for other software, or a network admin that wants to distribute extensions to your organization, Microsoft Edge supports installation on Windows using the Windows registry.
 Microsoft Edge supports installing an extension hosted at a URL, which will be referred to as `update_URL`.
 On Windows, the `update_URL` must point to the Microsoft Edge Add-ons catalog where the extension must be hosted.

 > [!NOTE]
 > External installation of extensions using a JSON file for macOS <!--and Linux--> for preferences is not supported.
 This feature support will soon be available.